Kilimanjaro Gear List

 HAND AND TOE WARMERS

 Bring three sets of each.
-Please note that toe warmers are different than hand warmers.
-They are formulated to work in a lower oxygen environment, like the inside of a boot, they also burn out more quickly.
+Toe warmers are different than hand warmers: they are formulated to work in a lower oxygen environment, like the inside of a boot.
+They also burn out more quickly.

 SMALL PERSONAL FIRST-AID KIT